Shawan Jabarin: Arrests and imprisonments

-Jabarin was convicted in 1985 of recruiting and arranging training for members for PFLP outside Israel and served nine months of a 24-month jail sentence.
+Jabarin was convicted in 1985 of recruiting for and arranging training for members of the PFLP outside of Israel and served nine months of a 24-month jail sentence.
 He spent six years in Israeli prison without charge or trial during the 1980s and 1990s.

+1989 arrest

-In late October 1989, the windows on Jabarin’s home were smashed and the front door kicked in.
-A few days later, on 10 October 1989, Israeli soldiers knocked on the door of Jabarin’s home near Hebron and took him away.
+In late October 1989, the windows on Jabarin's home were smashed and the front door kicked in.
+A few days later, on October 10, 1989, Israeli soldiers knocked on the door of Jabarin's home near Hebron and took him away.
 They allegedly blindfolded and handcuffed him, pushed a cloth into his mouth, and burned him with cigarettes on his ear and his hands.
-One of them allegedly forced him down on the bathroom floor and stepped with army boots on his head, chest and hands, He was taken to the Hadassah Hospital in Jerusalem for examination where a doctor reportedly said he has been hit on the head and had breathing difficulties.
+Then, it is alleged, one of them forced him down on the bathroom floor and stepped with army boots on his head, chest, and hands, He was taken to the Hadassah Hospital in Jerusalem for examination where a doctor reportedly said he has been hit on the head and had breathing difficulties.

-A 1994 Israeli statement to the UN notes that Jabarin “had not discontinued his terrorist involvement and maintains his position in the leadership of the PFLP.”
-A June 2007 decision by the Israeli Supreme Court called Jabarin a “Dr Jekyll and Mr Hyde,” a human rights campaigner by day and a terrorist by night.
+A 1994 Israeli statement to the UN alleged that Jabarin “had not discontinued his terrorist involvement and maintains his position in the leadership of the PFLP.”
+A June 2007 decision by the Israeli Supreme Court called Jabarin a "Dr Jekyll and Mr Hyde."

 Jabarin has said "he had lost track of the number of times he’d been arrested and detained by Israeli authorities.
 He estimated that he’d spent a cumulative eight years in administrative detention and claimed to have been beaten on numerous occasions".
 In August 1990, Amnesty International adopted Jabarin as a prisoner of conscience.
 In November 1994, the UN Working Group on Arbitrary Detention declared his detention arbitrary.